Guidelines for Doctoral Students

 Year three emphasizes the student’s area of research.
 The Preliminary Exam is usually completed by the end of the first semester.

 The fourth year and beyond are devoted primarily to research, the writing of a dissertation, and, hopefully, to the publication of papers.

-A student’s funding is dependent upon the completion of satisfactory progress towards a Ph.D.
+A student’s funding is dependent upon the completion of satisfactory progress towards a Ph.D. as well as satisfactory and timely completion of Departmental duties, including (as appropriate) Math Lab, grading, and teaching.
 Upon recommendation by the Graduate Committee, students not making satisfactory progress may have their funding removed.

-Failure to make satisfactory progress is demonstrated by any of the following:
+Failure to make satisfactory progress may be demonstrated by any of the following:

 - Failure to pass two Qualifying Exams and find a thesis advisor by the end of the first semester of a student’s third year.